Rocketman70/AdamPortfolio/doc/01-component-brainstorming/01-component-brainstorming.md

       - <!-- TODO: provide an argument then delete this comment -->

-- Component Design #2: <!-- TODO: give component a name then delete this comment -->
+- Component Design #2: fileSee
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - This component will return a text output in the terminal of the file structure of a given directory.
+I want to implement this into terminal programs such as a music player to make finding files easier instead of knowing the paths.
+    This may require some bash commands integrated into the Java file.
   - **Kernel Methods**:
     - <!-- TODO: list kernel methods then delete this comment -->
   - **Secondary Methods**: